Spine Surgery in Los Angeles

 REAL BENEFITS

 Studies have shown tendencies towards less blood loss, less postoperative pain, shorter hospital stays, and less risk of infection.
-Minimally invasive surgery has also allowed for procedures that once required a one or more day stay in the hospital to be done in outpatient surgery centers.
+Minimally invasive surgery has also allowed for procedures that once required a one or more-day stay in the hospital to be done in outpatient surgery centers.
 Not every surgery can or should be performed in outpatient settings.
-Dr. Gantwerker, one of the top spine surgeons in Santa Monica, carefully screens every patient in order to carefully determine where the patient should receive care.
+Dr. Gantwerker, one of the top spine surgeons in Santa Monica, Brentwood, Pacific Palisades, and West L.A., carefully screens every patient in order to determine his patients' best options.

 EXPECTATIONS AFTER SURGERY